 Some inspection providers use inspections as a sideline activity for getting building or design work for themselves or their associates.
 Inspections are all we do - not a sideline activity - and our advice is impartial and objective.

-Some inspection providers, even large national franchise operations, will on-sell your report via their website to anybody.
-The information that you have paid for - that you thought was yours - is made available to anyone else... the seller, the agent and competing purchasers.
+Some inspection providers, even large national franchise operations, will on-sell your report to anybody.
+So the information that you paid for - that you thought was yours - is made available to the seller, the agent and competing purchasers.
 Is that right or fair? ...we don't think so.

-Some inspection providers will routinely "rubbish" the first building they look at, hoping they will get another job from you.
+Some inspection providers will routinely "rubbish" every building they look at, hoping the buyer will move on and call them again soon.

-. . . some have no license, no insurance, no time and little knowledge, but continue to operate legally in SA.
+Some inspectors have no license, no insurance, no time and little knowledge, yet can continue to operate legally in SA.